LiteLLM AI Gateway Collectors

 The Install tab in the AIDR console provides an example guardrail configuration for the LiteLLM collector.

-To protect AI application traffic in LiteLLM Proxy Server, add the AIDR Guardrail definition to the guardrails section of your proxy server configuration.
+To protect LLM traffic in LiteLLM AI Gateway, add the AIDR guardrail definition to the guardrails section of your proxy server configuration.

-You can use a LiteLLM Proxy Server configuration file or manage it dynamically with the LiteLLM Proxy Server API when running in DB mode.
+You can use a LiteLLM AI Gateway configuration file or manage it dynamically with the LiteLLM AI Gateway API when running in DB mode.

-pangeato enable the AIDR Guardrail - mode (string, required) - Set to
+trueto enable the guardrail for all requests by default.
+Default isfalse. - mode (string, required) - Set to

-- api_base (string, optional) - Base URL of the AIDR APIs.
-Defaults to
+- api_base (string, required) - Base URL for AIDR APIs.
+For example,

 guardrails: